 According to a study done by Pete MacWilliams, DMV the occurrence rates of clinical symptoms are as follows:

 Skin lesions 35%

 Bone lesions 40%

 George Ames knows a lot about blastomycosis.
 His dog, Rusty, has had the disease twice.

-Three years ago, Rusty developed a cough at the end of the cottage season.
+Three years ago, Rusty (not shown above) developed a cough at the end of the cottage season.
 When George took him to see the veterinarian, a thoracic radiograph immediately showed an infection in Rusty’s lungs.
-The vet sent samples away for urinary antigen tests and decided to put Rusty directly on anti-fungal medications while he waited for the lab results to come back from the U.S.
+The vet sent samples away for urinary antigen tests and decided to put Rusty directly on anti-fungal medications while he waited for the lab results to come back from the United States.